Control Electrician Visa Sponsorship Jobs in New Hampshire

 Which companies sponsor visas for control electricians in New Hampshire?

 BAE Systems in Nashua is one of the more active employers of controls-focused tradespeople in the state, given its large defense and electronics manufacturing footprint.
-Other manufacturers in the Nashua and Manchester corridors, including precision parts and industrial automation firms, have filed H-1B and EB-3 petitions for skilled electrical roles.
+Other manufacturers in the Nashua and Manchester corridors, including precision parts and industrial automation firms, have filed H-1B visa and EB-3 petitions for skilled electrical roles.
 Sponsorship activity varies by year and project demand, so reviewing current LCA filings on the Department of Labor disclosure database gives the most current picture.

 Which visa types are most common for control electrician roles in New Hampshire?